 Perhaps no one can truly understand money, power and sex until trying to give them up completely.
 So we begin our exploration of “the tough stuff” by turning to Ajahn Amaro and asking him to explain the monastic approach to these worldly matters.
 Amaro was ordained by Ajahn Chah in Thailand in 1979 and currently serves as coabbot of Abhayagiri Monastery in Redwood Valley, California.
 Touching on everything from the economics to the “communist” ideals to the renunciate lifestyle of his forest monastery, Amaro makes it clear that the Buddha’s path to freedom is radical and difficult, and is not likely to be completed “on your terms.”
-Not long after Ajahn Amaro‘s fiftieth birthday this past fall Inquiring Mind staff members joined him in Berkeley for the following conversation.
+Not long after Ajahn Amaro‘s fiftieth birthday, Inquiring Mind staff members joined him in Berkeley for the following conversation.

 Ajahn Amaro: In the Thai forest tradition, one of the basic principles in setting up a monastery is to make sure that it’s a place where everybody from across the whole social spectrum has an equal sense of belonging.
 There’s no entry fee, so everyone has equal access to the teachings and to the amenities of the monastery, such as the meditation hall if they want to come for blessing ceremonies.
 The whole relationship to money is in that spirit so that everyone feels welcome.